 Japanese Zen Buddhism, Martial Arts, Oriental & Western Medicine,

 where the whole becomes greater than the sum of its parts

-Includes purifying & strengthening Asanas (stretches), self massage techniques, corrective movements, physical games, laughter, breathing, chanting, meditation, & shiatsu massage…
+Includes purifying & strengthening Asanas (stretches), self massage techniques, gentle Qigong, corrective movements, physical games, laughter, breathing, sound therapy, meditation, & shiatsu massage…

 Okido Yoga focuses on building your body through correctives so you can realise extensive Yoga Asanas, Movements and a stable Heart Mind.

 The training method emphasises balance between opposites: tension and relaxation, heat and cold, stillness and movement.

 The Corrective Movements help to correct any muscular injuries or tightness, spinal alignment, internal organ disharmony, and disease.

 Each Asana (yoga stretch) combines with Shiatsu Massage, corrective movements, trigger point releases & counter-balances to help release chronically tight muscles, fascia, ligaments and tendons that may be restricting your Asana, as well as the circulation and quality of blood and energy in your body, mind and spirit.